JeromeMaquoi/sentinel-notebook/README.md

 }
 ```

 The line 282 of the `getUnits` method calls the method `buildUnits`, which corresponds to the fourth frame: _spoon.[...].jdt.TreeBuilderCompiler.buildUnits 82_.
 Please note that this method shares the same name as the second frame but is sourced from a different class.
 The source code for this method is provided below.
 We have categorized this method as a **builder** because it modifies the internal state of the `sourceUnits` parameters before invoking another method, `beginToCompile`.
+This last method, `beginToCompile`, comes from the JDT compiler.
+As it handles compilation, we classified its role as **lifecycle manager**.

 ```java
 protected CompilationUnitDeclaration[] buildUnits(CompilationUnit[] sourceUnits) {